uktrade/dit-clamav-rest/perf/README.md

 type:`int` default: `3`

-In its response to the `/check_version` request, the `dit-clamav-rest` service specifies the actual and required clam version.
+In its response to the `/check_version` request, the `dit-clamav-rest` service specifies the actual and required clam versions.
 The `check_version` task examines the reported versions.
 Use this setting to specify the version lag threshold at which the reported version should be considered a failure.

-While this test sounds "not very performance related" it is an important validation of the service, due to the way it's deployed.
-At start up the service will likely have an old `cvd` database that's baked into the container image at build time. `freshclam` will refresh the on-container database but this takes a while from a cold start.
-This manifests itself as a flurry of initial failures which then fade when the `cvd` is updated.
-This test helps ascertain that service instances can acceptably stabilise thier virus definition databases.
+> NB: This is an important validation of the service, due to the way it's
+> deployed.
+At start up, the service will likely have an old `cvd` database
+> that's baked into the container image at build time. `freshclam` refreshes
+> the on-container database but this takes a while from a cold start.
+This
+> can manifest itself as a batch of initial failures which then resolve when
+> the `cvd` is updated.
+This test helps ascertain that service instances can
+> acceptably stabilise their virus definition databases.

 ### `REQUESTS_LOGGING`
 type:`boolean` default: `false`